-A year ago I embarked on an exciting journey around Europe.
+A year ago, I embarked on an exciting journey around Europe.
 During my trip, I got to visit many countries and cities.
 Each country and town had its own appeal.
-Nuremberg was one of those cities, and it stood out for its history and autumn beauty.
+Nuremberg was one of those cities that stood out for its history and autumn beauty.

 Fall all around:

 Walking around the city in full fall mode was mesmerizing.
-In the light of day, the fall colors of changing leaves made new and old perfectly uneven, colorful, red-roofed buildings really pop.
-Chilly wind that filled the busy streets, blowing yellow leaves into the air, made the Old Town (the city center) stand out the most.
-Given the city an alluring look, and especially since, there’s the Imperial Castle located right at the heart of the town.
+In the light of day, the fall colors of changing leaves made the red-roofed buildings really pop.
+A chilly wind that filled the busy streets, blowing yellow leaves into the air, made the Old Town (the city center) stand out the most.
+Given the city an alluring look.
+Especially since, there’s the Imperial Castle located right at the heart of the town.
 Definitely, the only part that’s missing is a princess and a prince.
 However, nothing seems to matter with all the fall festivities going on in the city.

 Nuremberg seems to be shaped and defined by history.
-Walking around it’s hard not to notice places like the medieval St. Lorenz Church, the controversial Ehekarussell fountain portraying the married life, and the Nazi Party Rally Grounds a historical site unlike any other memorial site in Germany.
+Walking around, it’s hard not to notice places like the medieval St. Lorenz Church, the controversial Ehekarussell fountain portraying the married life, and the Nazi Party Rally Grounds a historical site unlike any other memorial site in Germany.
 The grounds have been rebuilt and function as a museum, taking a tour is a must.
-In the beginning, it served one purpose, a site for many pre-war Nazi Rallies and after the war, it held the Nuremberg Tribunal.
+In the beginning, it served one purpose, a site for many pre-war Nazi Rallies.
+After the war, it held the Nuremberg Tribunal.
 Walking through the halls of the old building, while listening to the sounds and viewing photos of World War II, was by far memorable, sad, and educational.

 Fall in Nuremberg is a painting by Monet, depicting a landscape full of vibrant colors and life.